Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Formalism

 with the nuclear tensor $W^{\mu\nu}$ reading

 The summation symbols in these expressions denote summing and averaging over initial and final polarizations respectively.
 The nuclear tensor depends on the nuclear current transition amplitudes:

-Under the assumption that the nuclei of interest are spherically symmetric with $J^\pi = 0^+$ and taking the z--axis to be along the direction of $\vec{q}$, one only needs to take into account the zero and third component of the nuclear current's vector part, which are furthermore connected through conserved vector current (CVC):
+Under the assumption that the nuclei of interest are spherically symmetric with $J^\pi = 0^+$ and taking the z--axis to be along the direction of $\vec{q}$, one only needs to take into account the zeroth and third component of the nuclear current's vector part, which are furthermore connected through vector current conservation (CVC):

 Through performing the necessary algebra, one arrives at the final expression